P-Jerry/P-Jerry.github.io/README.md

 Would you like to find me?
 Follow and chat me up on twitter [ Twitter](https://twitter.com/PJaybliss)
+or
 Join me on facebook[ Facebook](https://www.facebook.com/profile.php?id=100007246216867)

-Hope to hear from you...
+Hope to hear from you soon...

 ![](download.jpg)